LegendaryGuard/BFP/README.md

     * [Cvarlist](docs/cvar_bfp_list.txt)

-We can see, for example, `g_plKillBonusPct`, which means we need to find the function that rewards the player and do something with that.
+We can see, e.g. `g_plKillBonusPct` cvar, which means we need to find the function that rewards the player and do something with that.
 Something like this:

 ```c
 if ( killedSomeone ) {